Elementary Level - Montessori Academics

 Excelling in Academics

-- Enrichment instructors in the areas of art, music, Spanish, swimming, and technology
+- Enrichment instructors in the areas of art, music, S.T.E.M. (science, technology, engineering, and math) and Spanish

-- Subject areas include: art, English, health, language arts, math, music, phonics, physical education, reading, religion, science, social studies, Spanish and technology
+- Subject areas include: English Language Arts, health, math, music, phonics, physical education, reading, religion, science, and social studies

-- An attractive, fully-equipped library media resource center with 31 computers, access to academic databases, online encyclopedias, and nearly 16,000 library books
+- An attractive library equipped with 6 electronic tablets, with access to academic databases, online encyclopedias, and nearly 16,000 library books.

-- Use of SMART Boards, computers, and digital imaging cameras and microscopes campuswide, integrating technology within the curriculum
+- Use of interactive display boards, wireless laptops, computers, iPads, 3D printers, robotics, digital imaging cameras, and microscopes, integrating technology within the curriculum

 - An array of stimulating learning materials fostering creative thinking and progress